 Health rule: Shun the sun

 Doctors are no better than the rest of us when it comes to avoiding harmful sun exposure, according to a study published American Journal of Health Promotion.
 “Given physicians’ propensity to preach the health behaviors that they practice, it is unlikely that physicians will be a force for encouraging sun-protection behavior use among their patients unless they believe in the value of sun protection behaviors and practice them routinely, or at least more frequently than their patients,” write the study authors.
-These are the sunscreens dermatologists use on themselves.
+(These are the sunscreens dermatologists use on themselves.)

 Health rule: Take the stairs

 A lot of my patients are out of shape, overweight, and in pain.
 They know they need to exercise, but they often can’t commit to working out in a gym.
 I encourage them to work in exercise in small ways, by taking the stairs and parking far from the store entrance.
 I don’t do those things myself because I’m often in too much of a hurry.
 But it’s not really an issue for me because exercise is my stress relief and I’m pretty good about fitting in workouts,” says Anita Lowe, RN.
-Here’s how to sneak in workouts when you’re socializing.

 Health rule: Avoid alcohol during pregnancy